Britain in good shape to advance to ATP Cup quarterfinals - WHIZ News

 Britain could top Group C and face Australia in Thursday’s first quarterfinal.
 But the British, captained by Tim Henman, are more likely to advance to the knockout stages as one of the two best pool runners-up at the season-opening 24-team event.

-Unbeaten in their first two matches, Bulgaria remains favorite to top Group C and can secure a quarterfinal spot with a win over Belgium on Tuesday night in the second match in Sydney.
+Unbeaten in its first two matches, Bulgaria remains favorite to top Group C and can secure a quarterfinal spot with a win over Belgium on Tuesday night in the second match in Sydney.

 Undefeated Australia will complete Group F play on Tuesday night against Greece in Brisbane.
 Australia has qualified for the quarterfinals and has said said it would sit out Alex de Minaur against Greece.
 De Minaur has won both of his singles matches at the tournament.